elaxuwu/AILAX/README.md

 cd AILAX
 ```

-Or download the ZIP from GitHub and extract it.
+Or download the ZIP from [GitHub releases](https://github.com/elaxuwu/AILAX/releases)(yes, this link, use latest stable version) and extract it. (pls use stable version, i don't have trust in BETAs)

 ### Step 3: Run the Automatic Setup Script
 The setup script will **automatically**: